145 miles with 14,200 feet of climbing

 Dirty Devil • Description

-The Dirty Devil is an awesome all-terrain ride through East County San Diego.
+The Dirty Devil is a challenging multi-surface ride through East County San Diego.
 Different distances are available, including a super century with three dirt sectors, and a century with two dirt sectors:

 • Viejas Grade starts at mile 12.9 and is 4.3 miles long with 1,200 feet of elevation gain